All applications for first-year positions must be submitted via the American Medical College Application Service® (AMCAS)

 In addition to the KU's Instructions for Letter Authors form, remember to provide each of your letter authors with the AMCAS Letter Request form printed from the AMCAS application.
 Complete information about the AMCAS letter service is available at https://students-residents.aamc.org/applying-medical-school/article/amcas-letter-service-advisors-and-other-letter-aut/.
 The School of Medicine strongly desires all letters to be transmitted to us via the AMCAS letter service.

 Selected applicants are invited for an interview.
+All interviews for the 2020-21 application year will be virtual interviews.
+No in-person interviews.
 Interviews are conducted in two- or three-day blocks each month from September (for EDP) through February.
 Invitations are extended by email approximately three weeks in advance of the interview date.
-Kansas City is the primary interview location; a limited number of interviews are conducted in Salina and Wichita.

 The interview day includes two 30-minute interviews conducted by one or two members of the interviewer panel.
-Other activities include a presentation on financial aid, discussion of the curriculum and student life, and lunch and a campus tour with current medical students.
+Virtual interview day activities include hearing a presentation on financial aid, the MD program curriculum, student life, viewing a virtual campus tour, and hearing from current medical students.

 Projected 2020-21 Interview Dates will be posted below in late August.